News & Events

-Leah Gregory (Advisors: Professor Elizabeth Pollard and Professor Paula DeVos) - Did Women Have an Axial Age?
+Leah Gregory (Advisers: Professor Elizabeth Pollard and Professor Paula DeVos) - Did Women Have an Axial Age?
 Gender and Cosmic Reciprocity

-Sarah Kemp (Advisors: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Sacred Women in Christianity and Buddhism: A Comparison of Mary, Avalokitesvara, and Guanyin from 300-900 CE
+Sarah Kemp (Advisers: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Sacred Women in Christianity and Buddhism: A Comparison of Mary, Avalokitesvara, and Guanyin from 300-900 CE

-Christine Wong (Advisors: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Materia Medica of Rome and Han China
+Christine Wong (Advisers: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Materia Medica of Rome and Han China

-Samantha Young (Advisors: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Recasting Jewish Magic: Female Responses to Changes in World History
+Samantha Young (Advisers: Professor Elizabeth Pollard and Professor Walter Penrose, Jr.) - Recasting Jewish Magic: Female Responses to Changes in World History

 View presentation abstracts (.pdf)